ireval/cwl/README.md

 All weightings have been converted to probabilities.

 As a result, all metrics report a series of values (not a single value):
- - Expected Utility per Item (EU/I),
+ - Expected Utility per item examined (EU),
- - Expected Utility (EU) or (ETU),
+ - Expected Total Utility (ETU),
- - Expected Cost per Item (EC/I),
+ - Expected Cost per item examined (EC),
- - Expected Cost (EC) or (ETC)
+ - Expected Total Cost (ETC)
- - Expected Number of Items to be Examined (I)
+ - Expected number of items to be examined i.e expected depth (ED)

-However, all the values are instrinically related, such that:
+All the values are instrinically related, such that:

-EU = EU/I * I
+ETU = EU * ED

 and

-EC = EC/I * I
+ETC = EC * ED

-and

-ER = EU/EC

-where ER is the expected rate of gain over cost.

 If the cost per item is 1.0, then the expected cost per item is 1.0, and the expected cost EC will be equal to I.